 Around 140,000 highly educated managers are members of our unions, making us one of Sweden's biggest organisations for managers.
 Saco works to help managers develop in their management role by offering service to the members in the form of advice, negotiation help, career support, salary statistics, lectures, training and networks.

 A fifth of Sweden's professionals were born outside the country.
 Saco's report in swedish, Sveriges utrikesfödda akademiker (Sweden's immigrant professionals), shows that someone who was born in a different country has a disadvantage on the labour market, compared to people who were born in Sweden.
-We have created Omstart, a guide to the Swedish labour market, to make it easier for foreign professionals to find work.
-It contains information about how the Swedish labour market works and links to important public authorities and organisations.

 Women are now in the majority in higher education, but men earn SEK 2.6 million more than women over an entire lifetime.
 Educational choices affect lifetime earnings, but women are also more absent from work due to longer parental leave, more days at home with ill children and more part-time work.
 This restricts women's career and salary development and also affects their pension.
 Saco believes that more even distribution of parental leave is important and therefore wants to develop the current parental allowance system (in swedish).

 Your salary is not just what you earn every month.
 Income throughout your life should count, particularly for professionals with student debts and years of unpaid study.
 Another factor that affects lifetime earnings is the there are great differences between industries in terms of salary progression.
 When Saco analysed lifetime earning in different professions (in swedish), it turned out that some qualifications were a financial loss compared to not studying at all.
 Saco's opinion is that education should be rewarded – it must be possible to increase your salary throughout your career.